nnnidooo/DevOps/README.md

 ## Culture
 Culture refers to *the shared values, beliefs, behaviors, and attitudes* that shape the way that people in an organization work and interact with one another.
 Culture is a critical component of any organization/workplace, as it can impact everything from *employee satisfaction and engagement to the success of the business.*

+Workplaces and organizations are meant to strive to create a psychological safe environment, where people aren't afraid of bringing their full self to work, and bad news are learning opportunities, rather than a reason for scolding.

 In the context of DevOps, culture is particularly important, as it can have a significant impact on the effectiveness of DevOps practices.
 A culture that *values collaboration, transparency, and continuous improvement is essential for success in DevOps*, as it can help to break down silos and promote innovation and agility.

 ### Here are some key aspects of culture in the context of DevOps: